Answers to common ABLE questions, Information to help you get ABLE ready

 For more information on this topic, please visit our archived webinars on Qualified Disability Expenses.

-ABLE account funds may be used for qualified disability expenses, or QDEs, which may include any expense related to the beneficiary as a result of living a life with a disability.
+ABLE account funds may be used for qualified disability expenses (QDEs), which may include any expense related to the beneficiary because of living a life with a disability.
 Examples of these expenses may include education or other expenses which help improve health, independence and/or quality of life.
+Examples of qualified disability expenses categories include, but are not limited to:

 • Education